 A Great Day Trip from the Island

 One must, if planning a day trip off the island, is definitely the quaint, beautiful town of Camden.
-This coastal town has a picturesque downtown where you will find specialty shops, galleries, local restaurants (my favorite – Camden Deli), and access to the waterfront.
+This coastal town is home to a picturesque downtown where you will find specialty shops, galleries, local restaurants (my favorite – Camden Deli), and access to the waterfront.
 The landscaping and scenery in this town are amongst the most beautiful I’ve ever seen.
 The amount of trees is astonishing!
 Also be sure to check out the beautiful waterfall.